gweber/BaconQrCode/README.md

 ## Introduction
+This version of BaconQrCode has been extended to add a href links into SVGs.

 BaconQrCode is a port of QR code portion of the ZXing library.
 It currently only features the encoder part, but could later receive the decoder part as well.